 Chapter forty-eight

-Darci scrubbed the small plate after the cops bagged and labeled the mushrooms as evidence.
+Darci washed the small plate after the cops bagged and labeled the mushrooms as evidence.
 Pausing halfway across the kitchen, she saw something on the counter that caught her attention.
 She ran back into the dining hall.
 "Hey Brynn, Gunnar mentioned he liked peanut butter but it didn't like him.
 Is he allergic to peanuts?"

 "Yeah.
 One time we were at a party and he took a bite of a brownieturned out it had peanut butter in it.
 His face got pale and his throat starting swelling up.
 He had trouble breathing, so we called 911.
 They gave him oxygen and he was okay.
 Why?"